l-legren/spiced-social-network/README.md

 # Social Network

+* Please find the files in leret branch

 ## What's this?

 This Social Network was built during my attendance to the Spiced Academy's Web Development Bootcamp in Berlin.